sestaton/Pairfq/README.md

 **INSTALLATION**

 Perl version 5.12 (or greater) must be installed to use Pairfq, but there are no external modules required.
+If you have [cpanminus](http://search.cpan.org/~miyagawa/App-cpanminus-1.6935/lib/App/cpanminus.pm), installation can be done in one shot:

+    cpanm git://github.com/sestaton/Pairfq.git

-If you have the program `make` on your system, it is advised to run these commands:
+If you don't have cpanminus, it is advised to run these commands in the top directory (requires `make`):

     perl Makefile.PL
     make
     make install

-Updating is then as easy as repeating the install process.
-If you don't have `make`, or you want to move `pairfq` to a custom location, just make the program (found in the "bin" direcotry) executable and add it to your PATH.
-The problem with this second approach is that it is harder to keep updated.
+Updating is then as easy as repeating those commands (after a git pull or clone).

+As a third option, if you don't have `make`, or you want to move `pairfq` to a custom location, just make the program (found in the "bin" direcotry) executable and add it to your PATH.
+The problem with this third approach is that it is harder to keep updated.

 **USAGE**